tytydraco/yessleep/out/Tales_from_the_Garage_Sale_Balatro_on_GBA_Part_1.md

 He chattered about grandchildren and the weather, then excused himself to rearrange a stack of VHS tapes.
 “Die Hard is not a CHRISTMAS movie!”
 I overheard him argue with another patron as I was leaving.
 He never did mention his name.

-At home, I dug my old GBA out of a drawer. **It smelled of dust and nostalgia, with its age being shown from the years of neglect.** The cartridge slid in with a small, satisfying click, the label catching the light: *BALATRO* — blocky letters, an upside-down clown graphic, and underneath, in a font that belonged to a hi-res era the console shouldn’t know how to render, *© 2024 Playstack*.
+At home, I dug my old GBA out of a drawer.
+It smelled of dust and nostalgia, with its age being shown from the years of neglect.
+The cartridge slid in with a small, satisfying click, the label catching the light: BALATRO — blocky letters, an upside-down clown graphic, and underneath, in a font that belonged to a hi-res era the console shouldn’t know how to render, *© 2024 Playstack*.

 Nothing like it had ever been on any official list of releases.
 The little plastic tab at the back—where the serial number should be—had been ground down smooth, like someone had scratched the number clean with a fingernail, leaving only the smooth and fine lines of their nail markings.

 The menu screen came up with a smear of synth that sounded like half a lullaby and half a ringtone.
-Then one option appeared, with the title screen showing in clear display the word *Balatro*.
+Then one option appeared, with the title screen showing in clear display the word Balatro.

 All it said underneath was “Play.”
 I wondered where were the other options?
 I know it’s been a long time since I touched a GBA, but this title screen seemed odd.